 Born Mwila Musonda on the 27th of April, Slapdee first got in the game during his high school years.
-Battling school mates and winning recognition, he soon realised that he could make hip-hop a viable career.
+Battling school mates and winning recognition, he soon realized that he could make hip-hop a viable career.

 His career began to get moving in 2006 when he worked on a song called ‘Asembe Isebenza’ and was identified by promoter Sync as a rising star.
-His debut album bearing the same name was a commercial dissapointment but earned Slap decent radio spins and generated a buzz in the hip-hop underground.
+His debut album bearing the same name was a commercial disappointment but earned Slap decent radio spins and generated a buzz in the hip-hop underground.

-His follow-up effort entitled ‘So-Che’ catapulted the young rhymesmith to national stardom.
+His follow-up effort entitled ‘So-Che’ catapulted the young rhyme smith to national stardom.
 Featuring hits like ‘Solola’ and ‘Takwaba’… So-Che confirmed what well-informed critics had suspected: the next big thing had arrived!

 2007/8 saw Slapdee embroiled in a bitter feud with crooner Mampi.
 As the beef raged, the listening public was spoilt with legendary tracks from the Makeni-based MC like ‘Nizee’ and ‘Sunshila’.
 He also enjoyed a great working relationship with songbird Sutu, belting out duets ‘Kamba Che’ and ‘Disposable’.

-Slapdee strengths lie in a unique ear for music, an intuitive understanding of the listening public’s tastes and his strong song writing skills.
-With the ability to compose a sung hook, a strong 16 bar rap verse or a melodic bridge, this triple threat of beatmaking, songwriting and rapping certainly make Slapdee a star for many years to come in African music
+Slapdee strengths lie in a unique ear for music, an intuitive understanding of the listening public’s tastes, and his strong songwriting skills.
+With the ability to compose a sung hook, a strong 16 bar rap verse or a melodic bridge, this triple threat of beat-making, songwriting and rapping certainly make Slapdee a star for many years to come in African music